-The Unified Planning Work Program (UPWP) is a description and documentation of transportation and transportation-related planning activities in the Twin Cities metropolitan area for calendar year 2022.
+The Unified Planning Work Program (UPWP) is a description and documentation of transportation and transportation-related planning activities in the Twin Cities metropolitan area for calendar year 2023.
 The Metropolitan Council serves as the Metropolitan Planning Organization (MPO) for the region and facilitates the cooperative, continuing and comprehensive (3-C) transportation planning process for the region.
 The Metropolitan Council jurisdiction includes seven counties surrounding the core cities of Minneapolis and St. Paul.
-In addition, the 2010 Census identified the developed areas of Wright and Sherburne counties (primarily along the I-94 and U.S. Highway 10 corridors) and a small portion of Houlton, Wisconsin to be included in the urbanized area (UZA) for transportation planning purposes, though these areas are not otherwise a part of the Metropolitan Council's jurisdiction.
+In addition, the 2010 Census identified the developed areas of Wright and Sherburne counties (primarily along the I-94 and U.S. Highway 10 corridors) and a small portion of Houlton, Wisconsin to be included in the urbanized area (UZA) for transportation planning purposes, though these areas are not otherwise part of the Metropolitan Council's jurisdiction.
 A map depicting the MPO boundaries is provided on page 2 of this document.
 For more information on how the UPWP is used in the context of the activities of the Metropolitan Council, please reference the 2020 Transportation Planning and Programming Guide.

 The participants in the UPWP include four agencies: the Metropolitan Council (Council), the Minnesota Department of Transportation (MnDOT), the Minnesota Pollution Control Agency (MPCA), and the Metropolitan Airports Commission (MAC).
 (See section F in this document for roles and responsibilities of the participants.)
-Since the 2022 UPWP also serves as the Metropolitan Council's application to the USDOT for transportation planning funds, the projects with Metropolitan Council participation are demonstrated with staff hours and consultant costs to detail how the federal planning money will be spent.
+The 2023 UPWP also serves as the Metropolitan Council's application to the USDOT for transportation planning funds.
+The projects in which the Metropolitan Council participates are outlined with staff hours and consultant costs to detail how the federal transportation planning money will be spent.
 All federal transportation planning funds must be "matched" with at least a 20 percent local contribution, which is also detailed in this document.

 Many of the tasks are required by state or federal law and are continuous and ongoing.
-Such activities include the TAB/TAC committee process and the creation of the region's annual Iransportation Improvement Program (TIP).
+Such activities include the TAB/TAC committee process and the creation of the region's annual Transportation Improvement Program (TIP).
 The long-range transportation plan for the Council, the 2040 Transportation Policy Plan (TPP) was updated and adopted in November 2020.
-This plan complements the region's overall development plan, Iransportation Policy Plan (TPP) was updated and adopted in November 2020.
-This plan complements the region's overall development plan, Iransportation Policy Plan (TPP) was updated and adopted in November 2020.
-This plan complements the region's overall development plan is anticipated to be updated in 2024 which will serve to guide the 2050 TPP, also anticipated to be adopted in 2024.
+This plan complements the region's overall development plan, Thrive MSP 2040, which is mandated by state law and last updated in 2014.
+The regional development plan is anticipated to be updated in 2024 and will serve to guide the 2050 TPP, also anticipated to be adopted in 2024.

 Many of the projects in this UPWP have been reviewed for consistency and stem from the goals and objectives articulated within the 2040 Transportation Policy Plan and are listed in the Work Program chapter of the TPP as future planning studies.
-Other projects have emerged as priorities from stakeholders as the TPP Update was developed over the past year.
+Other projects have emerged as priorities from stakeholders and partners since adoption of the TPP Update in 2020.
 The TPP Update was informed by feedback and input from local agency partners, which in turn provided direction to the Council on the most pressing issues to be studied.
-During 2020, the world, nation, state and region were impacted by the unforeseen development of the COVID-19 pandemic.
-The Work Program included in the 2020 update to the TPP reflects significant planning studies that will be undertaken in 2022 and beyond to analyze and understand the long-term transportation impacts of the pandemic.
-This cycle of project identification, planning work, learning, recommendations and inclusion between the TPP to UPWP is part of the continuous process of regional transportation planning.
+This cycle of planning project identification, conducting planning work, learning, development of recommendations and implementation between the TPP to UPWP is part of the continuous process of regional transportation planning.